-Mr. Gale has been a director of Knight since 2013 and was a director of Paladin from 2008 to 2014.
-Mr. Gale is the founding partner of Signet Healthcare Partners.
-He initiates investments and provides active management oversight to a number of the portfolio companies.
-He is currently the Chairman of the Board of Alpex Pharma S.A. and Teligent Inc. and also serves on the Board of Directors of Spepharm AG, Bionpharma Inc., CoreRx, Inc., Leon Nanodrugs GmbH and Chr.
-Olesen Synthesis A/S. Prior to founding Signet Healthcare Partners, Mr. Gale worked for Gruntal & Co., LLC ("Gruntal") as head of principal investment activities and investment banking.
-Prior to joining Gruntal, he worked at Home Insurance Co., Gruntal's parent.
+Mr. Gale is the founding partner of Signet Healthcare Partners ("Signet").
+He is currently the Chairman of the Board of Alpex Pharma S.A. and Teligent Inc., and also serves on the Board of Directors of Spepharm BV, Bionpharma Inc., CoreRx, Inc., Leon Nanodrugs GmbH, Pharmaceutics International, Inc. and Chr.
+Olesen Synthesis A/S. Prior to Signet, Mr. Gale worked for Gruntal & Co., LLC ("Gruntal") as head of principal investment activities and investment banking.
+Prior to joining Gruntal, he worked for Home Insurance Co., Gruntal's parent.
 Earlier in his career, Mr. Gale was a senior investment banker at E.F.
 Hutton & Co.
 Mr. Gale holds an M.B.A. from the University of Chicago.
+Mr. Gale was on the Board of Paladin from 2008 to 2014.